-I’ve used calendula in the past to make calendula oil, shortbread, and calendula cream, but that was from store-bought, pre-dried calendula petals.
-I haven’t yet used calendula that I’ve grown, harvested, then dried in recipes or DIY products, so I couldn’t wait to get started!
+I’ve used calendula in the past to make calendula oil, shortbread and calendula cream, but that was from store-bought, pre-dried calendula petals.
+I haven’t used calendula that I’ve grown, harvested and dried in recipes or DIY products yet, so this is my first time using homegrown calendula!

-It’s such a money saver to grow and dry your own calendula, as the petals (especially good quality and organic) can be fairly pricey.
-What’s more, they are just beautiful to have growing in your garden, and come in many shades of orange and yellow!
-They’re beautiful to have sitting on your countertop (you can use an old stainless steel water bottle as the vase 😉 ), or even gift some of the oil you can make with these flowers, it comes with many healing properties, and is wonderful to use in recipes!
+It’s such a money saver to grow and dry your own calendula, as the petals – especially good quality and organic – can be fairly pricey.
+What’s more, they are just beautiful to have growing in the garden, and come in different shades of orange and yellow!

 Before we get started in learning how to dry calendula flowers – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-If you make a recipe using your dried calendula flowers, please share!
+If you make dried calendula flowers, please let me know!
 Leave a comment below, and if you take a picture and share it, please tag me on Instagram @simplynaturalnessa or use the hashtag #simplynaturalnessa so I can see!
-I’d love to hear how it went!
+I’d love to know how you went!

-Step 1: First, you want to begin by harvesting the calendula flowers.
 The best time to harvest calendula flowers is in the morning, after the dew has dried.
-They’re fresh, opening to the sun, and don’t have wet petals.
-Note: It’s important to harvest the blossoms when they’re half-open, as, soon after this point, they begin to open more and more, and move past their prime medicinal time, and the petals begin to wither.
+They’re fresh, opening towards the sun, and don’t have wet petals.
+You also want to collect the blossoms when they’re half-open, because soon after this point, they begin to open more, and move past their prime medicinal time, where the petals begin to wither.

-To harvest, gently snip off the flower head at the top of the stalk using scissors (use your fingers to pinch the stem while you snip – be careful of your hands).
-Alternatively, you can also pull out the entire plant from your garden and use the leaves in your recipes as well, as they contain much of the same medicinal qualities as the flowers.
-I prefer to keep the plant in my garden, as it’s much easier to continually harvest flower blooms from the plant throughout the season.
-Note: It’s a good idea to trim back the stem that remains on the plant once you’ve collected the flower, so that the stem doesn’t start to rot.
+To harvest; gently snip off the flower head at the top of the stalk using scissors.
+You can also collect the leaves for use in recipes, as they contain much of the same medicinal qualities as the flowers.
+Trim back the stem that remains on the plant once you’ve collected the flower, so that it doesn’t start to rot.

-Seed saving: Something to keep in mind; if you don’t harvest the heads, they’ll die back on their own, and go to seed fast (and you may find next summer there are many, MANY more calendula flowers growing around your garden – they tend to multiply if left to seed by themselves).
-However, this is a good time to collect the seeds up for when you want to plant them again!
-To do this, monitor the flowers carefully and collect the ripe seeds when they’ve turned brown, not green (they’ll still contain moisture in them and will go mouldy when stored over time).
-Pop seeds into a brown paper bag, write the date and what seeds are inside on the bag, then voila!
-You have calendula seeds all ready to go for when you want to plant them!
-To store, hang the brown paper bag somewhere out of the way, preferably in a dark, dry place at room temperature.
+Now, if you don’t harvest the flower blooms, they’ll simply die back on their own, and go to seed.
+If you want to collect the seeds to plant next season, monitor the flowers and collect the ripe seeds when they’ve turned brown, not green.
+Pop seeds into a brown paper bag, write the date and what’s inside on the bag, then they’re ready to store!
+Hang the brown paper bag somewhere out of the way, preferably in a dark, dry place at room temperature.

-Step 2: Next, you want to dry the flowers (or in particular, the petals).
-There are many ways to do this, but the basic principle is to provide good airflow/circulation as well as protect the petals from getting too much sun ( so if drying outdoors, keep in a shady area).
-Note: Do not wash the flower heads.
-Spread them out on a ventilated surface: cheesecloth, screen, or a mesh of some kind.
-You can even build drying screens from light timber with a screen tied between ― simply make a frame and staple the screen to it (you can even make multiple screen layers to create more space to dry the petals – just make the frame taller).
+There are many ways to do this, but the basic principle is to provide good airflow/circulation as well as protect the petals from too much sunlight.
+Do not wash the flower heads.
+Spread them out on a ventilated surface: cheesecloth, screen or a mesh of some kind.
+You can even build drying screens from light timber with a screen tied between ― simply make a frame and staple the screen to it (you can even make multiple screen layers to create more space to dry the petals).

-Another option is to use an dehydrator.
-This is good if it’s cold where you live, or you want to dry the petals more quickly.
-I often use this method when drying herbs/flowers, as it means you can dry the them indoors.
+Another method is to use a dehydrator.
+This is my preferred method for drying herbs and flowers from the garden, as it means I can do it indoors.
 Dehydrate flowers at a temperature of around 32°C-35°C (90°F-95°F).
-You don’t want to expose these delicate flowers to too much direct heat, as it can reduce a lot of their health properties.
+You don’t want to expose these flowers to too much direct heat, as it can reduce a lot of their health properties.

-Note: The green part, the flower head that the petals are attached to, dries much slower than the petals due to it’s bigger size and mass.
-So, if you’re going to store the heads whole, then allow extra time for the green parts to dry too (or again, you’ll get mould in your dried calendula batch).
+The green part, the flower head dries at a much slower rate than the petals.
+So, if you’re going to store the heads whole, then allow extra time for the green parts to dry too.

 Have you made calendula oil or other recipes with calendula before?
-Share your experience below!
-How did it go??
-We love hearing your stories!
+Share in the comments below.